Contact Us Today (424) 372-3112

 • Is the alleged victim in fear of future harm?

-• Are there any current restraining orders against defendant?
+• Are there any current restraining orders against the defendant?

 • Defendant's criminal history, including domestic violence allegations

-If a criminal protective order is issued by the court, then the defendant will be ordered not to contact, harass, threaten, annoy, or commit any acts of violence against the protected person.
+If the court issues a criminal protective order, the defendant is ordered not to contact, harass, threaten, annoy, or commit any acts of violence against the protected person.

-It will also prohibit the defendant from having any type of communication with the protected person through a third party, such as a family member or friend.
+It will also prohibit the defendant from communicating with the protected person through a third party, such as a family member or friend.
 Additionally, law enforcement will receive notification of the criminal protective order issued against the defendant by the next day.

 Any defendant who violates the criminal protective order can receive punishment by the court for a separate crime.
 The sentence includes up to six months in the county jail and a $1,000 fine.